jjmachan/flow.sh/readme.md

 # Flow

-A terminal app to manage your flow state.
+An app for developers to manage their flow state.

 ### Where is the code?